-Idle the engine at 1,000 RPM for four minutes.
+Idle the engine at 1,000 rpm for four minutes.
 Then low idle for 30 seconds before shutdown.
 This will allow circulating coolant and lubricating oil to carry heat away from the cylinder head, valves, pistons, cylinder liners, turbocharger, and bearings.
 This way you can prevent engine damage that may result from uneven cooling.
+Turn the ignition switch to the OFF position.
+If the engine does not shut down, contact your dealer.